The Best Potato Hash Browns

-- Once fully grated, soak the potatoes in cold water for a few minutes.
-This helps remove any extra starch from the potatoes
+- Once fully grated, soak the potatoes in cold ice water for a few minutes.
+This helps remove any extra starch from the potatoes.

-- Place grated potatoes back into the dry bowl
+- Place the grated potatoes back into the dry bowl.

 - Repeat until all hash browns are fried.
-Place fried hash browns on a paper towel to soak up any extra oil.
+Place fried hash browns on a paper towel to absorb any excess oil.
 Finish with a pinch of salt.
 Serve and enjoy!